androiski/CSE434assign4/README.md

 # CSE434assign4

-assigment 4 for CSE434 Netowrks with Duo Lu
+Assigment 4 for CSE434 Netowrks with Duo Lu
 Fall 2019
 Andrew Murza #1212940532

+HW instructions can be seen under "assignment_4_fall_2019.pdf" The purpose of this assignment is to create a UDP based messaging client that has multiple users.

 Part 1 demo video: https://www.youtube.com/watch?v=X7mvK5uckTU